Twitter Pinterest Reddit Stumbleupon Digg Email

 beautiful black rice close-up

-Black rice can be cooked in the same way as brown rice, with the same ratio (1 cup rice to 1 1/2 cups water or broth) and a few minutes extra cooking time.
+So now, what do you do with black rice?
+It can be cooked in the same way as brown rice, with the same ratio (1 cup rice to 1 1/2 cups water or broth) and a few minutes extra cooking time.
 I like to soak my rice for at least a few hours, up to overnight, to give it a better texture.
 Drain off the deep indigo colored water, and add fresh water and a pinch of sea salt.
 Boil, then cover and simmer for 35 minutes.
 It’s a richer, nuttier flavored rice and you can serve anyway you would serve brown rice.
-But here are three great ways to amp up the flavor and make even better use of this gorgeous grain: Black Rice with Mushrooms and Cilantro, Nori Rolls with Edamame Hummus, and Indonesian Black Rice Pudding.
+But here are three great ways to amp up the flavor and make even better use of this gorgeous grain: Black Rice with Mushrooms and Cilantro and Nori Rolls with Edamame Hummus.

 Black Rice with Mushrooms and Cilantro